BOB executive directors to handle functions of MD, CEO

 The government has already invited application through the Banks Board Bureau (BBB) to fill the vacancy.
-Also, the top posts are vacant at Punjab National Bank, Canara Bank and Bank of India, for which BBB has already invited applications.
+Also, the top post is vacant at Bank of India, for which BBB has already invited applications.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)